Best red wine 2019

 Our expert taste test reveals the best affordable red wine to curl up with in winter, plus the best wine to pair with your Christmas turkey

-Our expert panel tasted 11 red wines from big supermarkets, including Aldi, Lidl, Sainsbury’s, Tesco and Waitrose, all costing between £4.50 and £9.
+Our expert panel tasted 11 red wines from big supermarkets, including Aldi, Lidl, Sainsbury’s, Tesco and Waitrose, all costing between £4.50 and £9 for the December 2018 edition of Which? magazine.

 Table notes: Prices correct at time of publication in October 2018